tetthys/tetthys-auth/README.md

 ## What tetthys-auth Does NOT Do

-- No `User` trait
+* No `User` trait
-- No roles or permissions
+* No roles or permissions
-- No cookie parsing logic
+* No cookie parsing logic
-- No database logic
+* No database logic
-- No middleware magic
+* No middleware magic (you wire request-scoped injection yourself)

 All of that stays in **your app**, not in this crate.